VersionThreee/Doctor-Who-Timey-Wimey-Series/README.md

 |  15 |  Ncuti Gatwa              |

-## Features
+## Analysis
-- Time Series Analysis
+- Time Series Analysis of the twenty seasons with trends and forecast
+- Linear regression to determine

 ## Tech
 - Python